 They cherish all their relationships in every way and that is the reason why they take care of the maintenance for tools even the ones customers bought at the other stores.
 At Ubukeya, they will always welcome you with warm and kind smiles.

 Get many tools that match your needs and take good care of them and understand the passion behind the tools with Ubukeya.

 Main products lineup

 At Ubukeya, they have various kinds of Japanese knives and Western knives that you can choose from depending on your needs.
 Also, they have many kinds of tweezers, scissors and sewing shears, which are the main products of Ubukeya.
 You will be surprised by the number of steel products they have at the store!

 |Type||Usage||Blade length||Price (Yen)|

-There are many more stories to share about the history of tools and Ubukeya.
-Why not visit the shop and listen to their stories and see their beautiful works with your own eyes?
-Find your treasures at this special store while you are visiting Japan.
+There are much more stories to share about the history of tools and Ubukeya.
+Why not visiting the store by yourselves and listen to their stories and see their beautiful works with your own eyes?
+Find your treasures at this special store while you are visiting Japan!

 Stay informed of the best travel tips to Japan, the most exciting things to do and see, and the top experiences to have with the Japan Wonder Travel Newsletter.
 Every week we will introduce you to our latest content.

 In the neighborhood of Ubukeya, there are many traditional food companies who contributed to the development of Japanese rich culinary culture.
 Mizkan is one of them.

 Did you know that the secret of delicious sushi actually depends on vinegar in rice?